Varnez/gaarc/README.md

 ### AutoEncoder
 - In the Autoencoder and subsequent modules, manage a way to be able to explicitly select a device, and properly propagate to all the submodules, keeping a reference as a property for the subtask modules.
 That is, so far, the biggest painpoin in terms of automated alignment.
+- Store the ARCSample cache within the autoencoder so that multiple STMs only need to cache them once.

 ### STMs
 - Allow submodule tasks to select an specific subset of entities (or similar) to work with per step.